 A DDR3 memory module is installed in the memory slot at the bottom of your computer.
 There is, however, only one memory slot on the motherboard so this means that you’ll have to remove the current RAM module in order to insert a new one.
 The procedure to replace the memory is described below.

 a.
-Use a small to remove the screw that secures the compartment cover.
+Use a small Precision Screwdriver Set for Laptops and Electronics to remove the screw that secures the compartment cover.

 b.
 Remove the compartment cover.

 9. Press outwards on the latches on both edges of the socket at the same time, remove the SODIMM; The memory module pops up slightly.
 Gently lift the memory module to a 30-degree angle and slide it out of the slot.
 Be sure to save the old SODIMM for future use.